MapStory/Learning/modules/module5.md

 ### Lecture

 The StoryScape composer offers four different styling options: Simple, Unique, Choropleth and Graduated.
-In a previous Module we learned how to use Simple and Unique styling.
+In Module 2 you learned how to use Simple and Unique styling.

 Choropleth and Graduated styling are special because they cannot be used with just any StoryLayer.
 Choropleth and Graduated styling require that a StoryLayer have at least one attribute that is _numerical_, such as the number of students in a school, or the number of people injured in a conflict.
 Additionally, the numerical attribute should also be _ordinal_, meaning that bigger numbers should indicate more than lesser numbers.
 Numbers that serve simply to identify a feature are not ordinal.
 Choropleth and Graduated styling uses these ordinal numerical figures to generate different styling based on the levels the feature has on the numerical attribute.